 Introduction – Bankruptcy and Higher Education

 Higher education is in the midst of the greatest upheaval since the Second World War.
-Fitch, a major United States bond rating firm, downgraded the sector to “negative” and noted that “Consolidation is likely to accelerate in 2019 and beyond, which may take multiple forms.
+Fitch, a major the United States bond rating firm, downgraded the sector to “negative” and noted that “Consolidation is likely to accelerate in 2019 and beyond, which may take multiple forms.
 Smaller private institutions remain most susceptible to consolidation either through a merger, affiliation with another larger institution or in the most serious scenario, outright closure” (Wadhwani, 2018).
-Wadhwani, the author of the report, also cited operational expense pressure, limits to tuition increases and increasing competition as headwinds for higher education.
+Wadhwani, the report’s author, also cited operational expense pressure, limits to tuition increases, and increasing competition as headwinds for higher education.

 The impacts of the bankruptcy code are different on each group of impacted stakeholders.
 This research paper will focus on two stakeholders – the university and the students the university served.

 Bankruptcy may be filed voluntarily, by the institution, or involuntarily, by a creditor.
 According to Norberg (2015, p.387), it is unclear whether an involuntary bankruptcy filing would trigger ineligibility under 20 U.S. Code § 1002.
-An enterprising university may be able to skirt the bankruptcy rules by having a “friendly” creditor make an involuntary filing, though there is no case law on point.
-Effectively, the university is faced with a choice of liquidation or attempting to find a buyer, merger partner or other white knight to bail it out.
+An enterprising university may skirt the bankruptcy rules by having a “friendly” creditor make an involuntary filing, though there is no case law on point.
+Effectively, the university is faced with a choice of liquidation or attempting to find a buyer, merger partner, or another white knight to bail it out.
 Restructuring under Chapter 11 of the bankruptcy code is effectively precluded by 20 U.S. Code § 1002.

 Bankruptcy Law Impacts on Students

-- If the debtor continues to make payments on their student loans, they will not be able to maintain a minimal standard of living.
+- If the debtor continues to make payments on their student loans, they will not maintain a minimal standard of living.